Flex is the all-in-one toolkit to manage, monitor, and learn about your Flink resources.

 See flex-config.yaml.example for an example ConfigMap file.

-See the Kubernetes documentation on configuring all key value pairs in a config map as environment variables for more information.
+See the Kubernetes documentation on configuring all key-value pairs in a config map as container environment variables for more information.

 This helm chart accepts the name of a secret containing sensitive parameters, e.g.